fahmiaf13/fahmiaf13/README.md

 <h3 align="center">Front-End Web Developer</h3>

 <p align="center"><i>self taught programmer, specialize skill in
 front-end web developer with a desire to learn more and grow in a collaborative team.
-Proficient with HTML, CSS and Javascript framework, with extensive knowledge of basic design.</i></p>
+Proficient with React JS and some extensive knowledge of basic design.</i></p>
 <h3 align="center">Connect with me:</h3>

 <p align="center"><a href="https://fahmiaf.vercel.app/">My Portofolio *currently under construction❌</a></p>